Ozone depletion: Public policy

-The U.S. government's attitude began to change again in 1983, when William Ruckelshaus replaced Anne M. Burford as Administrator of the United States Environmental Protection Agency.
+The U.S. government's attitude began to change again in 1983, when William Ruckelshaus replaced Anne M. Burford as Administrator of the United States Environmental Protection Agency (EPA).
 Under Ruckelshaus and his successor, Lee Thomas, the EPA pushed for an international approach to halocarbon regulations.
 In 1985 twenty nations, including most of the major CFC producers, signed the Vienna Convention for the Protection of the Ozone Layer, which established a framework for negotiating international regulations on ozone-depleting substances.
 That same year, the discovery of the Antarctic ozone hole was announced, causing a revival in public attention to the issue.

 In 1987, representatives from 43 nations signed the Montreal Protocol.
 Meanwhile, the halocarbon industry shifted its position and started supporting a protocol to limit CFC production.
 However, this shift was uneven with DuPont acting more quickly than its European counterparts.
 DuPont may have feared court action related to increased skin cancer, especially as the EPA had published a study in 1986 claiming that an additional 40 million cases and 800,000 cancer deaths were to be expected in the U.S. in the next 88 years.
 The EU shifted its position as well after Germany gave up its defence of the CFC industry and started supporting moves towards regulation.
 Government and industry in France and the UK tried to defend their CFC producing industries even after the Montreal Protocol had been signed.

 At Montreal, the participants agreed to freeze production of CFCs at 1986 levels and to reduce production by 50 percent by 1999.
 After a series of scientific expeditions to the Antarctic produced convincing evidence that the ozone hole was indeed caused by chlorine and bromine from manmade organohalogens, the Montreal Protocol was strengthened at a 1990 meeting in London.
 The participants agreed to phase out CFCs and halons entirely (aside from a very small amount marked for certain "essential" uses, such as asthma inhalers) by 2000 in non-Article 5 countries and by 2010 in Article 5 (less developed) signatories.
-At a 1992 meeting in Copenhagen, the phase-out date was moved up to 1996.
+At a 1992 meeting in Copenhagen, Denmark, the phase-out date was moved up to 1996.
 At the same meeting, methyl bromide (MeBr), a fumigant used primarily in agricultural production, was added to the list of controlled substances.
 For all substances controlled under the protocol, phaseout schedules were delayed for less developed ('Article 5(1)') countries, and phaseout in these countries was supported by transfers of expertise, technology, and money from non-Article 5(1) Parties to the Protocol.
 Additionally, exemptions from the agreed schedules could be applied for under the Essential Use Exemption (EUE) process for substances other than methyl bromide and under the Critical Use Exemption (CUE) process for methyl bromide.